Dosing & Administration | TRINTELLIX (vortioxetine)

 bupropion, fluoxetine, paroxetine, quinidine

-CONCOMITANT USE WITH TRINTELLIX MAY INCREASE TRINTELLIX PLASMA LEVELS
+CONCOMITANT USE WITH TRINTELLIX INCREASES TRINTELLIX PLASMA LEVELS

 Reduce the TRINTELLIX dose by half.